LimePoint/opschain-docs/docs/operations/maintenance/build-service-certificate-renewals.md

 description: An important periodic maintenance task for the OpsChain build service.
 ---

-# Build service certificate renewal
+# Build service certificate renewal (deprecated)

+_Note: This manual maintenance is only required in OpsChain 2023-01-13 and older._

 The internal OpsChain container build service uses [mutal TLS](https://en.wikipedia.org/wiki/Mutual_authentication#mTLS) certificates for all communication.